jhmcstanton/rudder/README.md

 This gem provides a DSL for building [Concourse CI](https://concourse-ci.org/) pipelines.

+Head over to jhmcstanton.github.io/rudder for the rendered docs.

 ## Goals

 The intent of this project is to allow Concourse users to build complex pipelines with